slatex/lmhtools/README.md

 * `smglom_debug.py` looks for inconsistencies in the data and prints them (e.g. verbalizations for non-existent symbols)
 * `smglom_stats.py` prints statistics about *smglom*

+The scripts do not parse *TeX* 'properly'.
+Instead, they use regular expressions, which means that the parsing is very limited and error-prone.

 ### Requirements

 The scripts require at least Python 3.6 and have only been run on Unix systems.